-2) Brunei came into effect in July 2006, Chile in November 2006
+2) Brunei came into effect in July 2006, Chile in November 2006 Source: Based on Factual Presentations compiled by the WTO Secretariat

-(implemented in 1994) within 10 years of the agreements taking effect.
+For U.S.-ratified FTAs, tariffs will be eliminated for 99% of the value of intra-area trade in NAFTA (implemented in 1994) within 10 years of the agreements taking effect.
 In the United States-Australia FTA (implemented in 2005), Australia agreed to eliminate tariffs for all items, while the US established some categories for agricultural and fishery products to be excluded, making the tariff elimination rate for all categories approximately 98% on a tariff line basis.
 In the United States-Korea FTA (implemented in 2012), the tariffs for all categories, approximately 99% on a tariff line basis, will be eliminated within 10 years.